Verle A. Pope: Legacy

 Known affectionately as "The Lion of St. Johns" from his white flowing hair and "roaring" speaking skills, Pope is known mostly for breaking the "rural hold" on the state legislature.
-On reflection of his senate career, he remarked "I didn't get much legislation passes but I sure helped get a lot of bad bills killed."
+On reflection of his senate career, he remarked "I didn't get much legislation passed but I sure helped get a lot of bad bills killed."
 Upon his death in 1973, many prominent state politicians paid tributes to him, among them, U.S. Senator Lawton Chiles stating that "His life was a beacon and standard to everyone of what a politician and public servant can be."
 Then-governor Reubin Askew also paid tribute, saying "Florida has lost one of its most dedicated sons and I have lost a dear friend who was almost like a father".

 He was honored with a senate resolution in 1974.
 The school that his parents graduated from was also renamed "The Verle Allyn Pope School for the Deaf and Blind" in a unanimous resolution that same year.